CodeModule-ir/cop/README.md

 [![Telegram](https://img.shields.io/badge/Telegram-Join%20Chat-blue)](https://t.me/CMCOP)

 CMCOP is a powerful and flexible group management bot for Telegram and a dedicated [CodeModule](https://t.me/CodeModule) bot designed to help admins manage and moderate their groups effectively.
-This bot offers various features including welcome messages, role management, auto replies and more.
+This bot offers various features including welcome messages, role management, auto replies, and more.

 ## Features